econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

   <img width="950" src="assets/sparrow22.png">
 </p>

 Then click on the <kbd>Server</kbd> tab on the left-hand side.
 Click on the <kbd>Bitcoin Core</kbd> tab for the `Server Type`.
 If running BitcoinCore on the same computer, use the `127.0.0.1` rpcbind IP address with `8332` as the port and the default authentication option.
 Or if running BitcoinCore on a different computer, use the same User/Pass that you entered in the `bitcoin.conf` file.
-Either way, set the Data Folder directory to the same folder the `bitcoin.conf` file is being written (you should have been promted to specify this folder when you launched BitcoinCore for the first time prior to Initial Block Download).
+Either way, set the Data Folder directory to the same folder the `bitcoin.conf` file is being written (you should have been prompted to specify this folder when you launched BitcoinCore for the first time prior to Initial Block Download).
 This should be the same directory that BitcoinCore writes the `.cookie` file that Sparrow Wallet needs to read.
 Test the network connection from Sparrow Wallet.
 If it’s good, you should see the green check mark next to <kbd>Test Connection</kbd> and some information populated in the dialog box below that.
 If the connection is not good, try shutting down Sparrow Wallet, then ensure that BitcoinCore is up and running and connected to some peers, then restart Sparrow Wallet and try again.
 Then you can close that window.

 <p align="center">
   <img width="750" src="assets/sparrow21.png">